One website coming up!

 via Santa Radegonda,16

-Historical bakery shop that is famous for their panzerotti (savoury pastry) - arguably their fried or baked panzerotti are the best in town, but they also sell other pastry desserts like chocolate cake, graffe, and pastiera napoletana.
+Historical bakery shops are famous for their panzerotti (savoury pastry); arguably, their fried or baked panzerotti is the best in town.
+Still, they also sell other pastry desserts like chocolate cake, giraffe, and pastiera Napoletana.

 local stores for men's fashion